North West MRCOG Part 2 Written Course. 17th. to Saturday 22nd. January 2011.

 Varsha Mulik has put a prodigious amount of thought and effort into establishing what is now a very good course.

-It already has one gold medal winner in its hall of fame.
+It already has four gold medal winners in its hall of fame.

 Elaine Church won the gold medal in the Spring 2010 exam.